Who We Are

 “I have told you these things so you may have peace in Me.
 In the world, you will have much trouble.
 But take hope!
 I have power over the world!”

-God intervenes.
+God intervened.
 He “so loved the world that He gave his only son that whoever believes in him should not perish, but have eternal life.”
 (John 3:16)

-Jesus, son of God, is born.
-He lives his whole life in sinless obedience, perfect communion with God.
-He lives the life intended for Adam, for us, in our place.
+Jesus, son of God, the second person of the triune God, is born as a man.
+He lives his whole life in sinless obedience to, and communion with, God the Father.
+He lives the life intended for us, in our place.
 He is the perfect servant in service to the perfect Master.

-Jesus begins his ministry, takes on disciples, travels far and wide to open the eyes of those who would see.
-He, Jesus, is the way, the truth, and the light.
+Jesus begins his ministry, takes on disciples, travels far and wide to open the eyes of the physically blind, but also the spiritually blind.
+He wants them to know the he, Jesus, is the way, the truth, and the light.
 That no man can come to the Father but through him.